sysrqio/puppet-openhab/README.md

 ## Development

-Really feel free to fork and make contributions.
-This is my first OSS module...

-## Release Notes/Contributors/Etc **Optional**

 Currently working on getting all the basics working.
 For lots of addons I do accept pull requests ;-)

+### Todo
+* support for your own items/rules/sitemaps
+* habmin support
+* fixing the custom facts for myopenhab uuid/secret (can use some help)
+* java is now in a seperate profile for me, but need to mention it somewhere
+* test on centos/etc

+## Release Notes/Contributors/Etc **Optional**

+* 0.14: support for MySQL persistence